-All funds must be used by February 14, 2025.
+All funds must be used within 12 months of the application deadline.

 It is understood that activities offered through programs funded by the SPRA Framework in Action Grant must adhere to all Government of Saskatchewan Public Health Orders (if in effect at the time of activity) and that activities are expected to provide a safe environment for those involved.